 - Other relevant considerations such as transaction reporting capabilities

-- Market Orders are transmitted to Ria, Third Platform Services (Fidessa), Winterflood Securities and brokerage desks attached to the client’s own nominated custodian.
+- Market Orders are transmitted to Third Platform Services electronically and brokerage desks are attached to the client’s own nominated custodian.
 Occasionally, the Firm may place Limit Order with similar venues.

 Orders in Collectives are transmitted to Third Platform Services, the client’s own custodian or placed directly with the Fund Manager.

-*The Firm can only use Third Platform Services where they are custodian to the client on their platform.
+Note: The Firm can only use Third Platform Services where they are custodians to the client on their platform.

 The Firm has selected the following venue(s) by class of financial instruments on which to execute orders/to whom orders are transmitted:

-- Third Platform Services (Credo) – Exchange Traded Investments.
-Access to Credo is facilitated by the Firm’s agreement with Third Platform Services (TPS).
+- Third Platform Services – Exchange Traded Investments.
+Access to broker platforms is facilitated by the Firm’s agreement with Third Platform Services (TPS).
 Trades, where TPS are custodians, can also be placed by them with other brokers.